Jamal Lewis (American football)

 Jamal Lewis (born August 26, 1979) is an American former professional football player who was a running back in the National Football League (NFL) for the Baltimore Ravens and Cleveland Browns.
-He played college football at Tennessee and was selected fifth overall by the Ravens in the 2000 NFL Draft.
-After spending his first seven seasons with the Ravens, Lewis signed a free agent contract with the Cleveland Browns in 2007 season and retired after the 2009 season.
+He played college football for the Tennessee Volunteers and was selected fifth overall by the Ravens in the 2000 NFL draft.
+After spending his first seven seasons with the Ravens, Lewis signed a free agent contract with the Cleveland Browns before the 2007 season and retired after the 2009 season.

 Lewis is best known for his career as a Raven, where he contributed to the team winning Super Bowl XXXV as a rookie.
+He is the youngest player to both play in and win a Super Bowl.
 Lewis is also known for his outstanding 2003 season, where he rushed for 2,066 yards (third-most all-time, behind Eric Dickerson and Adrian Peterson) and was named AP NFL Offensive Player of the Year.
 That same year, Lewis also rushed for 295 yards in one game, which was the single-game record until Adrian Peterson rushed for 296 yards in 2007 against the San Diego Chargers.
-Lewis was inducted into the Ravens' Ring of Honor in 2012.
+Lewis was inducted into the Ravens Ring of Honor in 2012.

-Early years
+Early life

 Lewis attended Douglass High School in Atlanta, Georgia, where he was a letterman in football and track.
 Lewis was rated as the top running back prospect in the nation by Super Prep.
 Prep Star rated him as the No. 2 southern RB.
 Lewis rushed for 25 touchdowns as a senior and earned AAAA All-State and All-City honors.
 He was named MVP of the Georgia-Florida All-Star Game, with 137 yards on 11 carries, for a 12.4 average, and two touchdowns.
 Lewis gained 1,923 yards and scored 28 touchdowns as a junior and 1,240 yards and 15 touchdowns as a sophomore.
 In his three years as a starter, he rushed for a school-record 4,879 yards and 68 touchdowns, plus had a 9.7-yard average per carry.
 While at Douglass, Lewis converted from a fullback to the starting running back.

 In track & field, Lewis was a standout sprinter.
 He got personal-best times of 10.84 seconds in the 100 meters and 22.04 seconds in the 200 meters.
 He was also a member of the 4 × 100 m (42.14s) relay squad.